-Over the past decade, the center’s reputation has grown.
-It has conducted research for various government agencies, such as the National Science Council (NSC) and the Architecture and Building Research Institute (ABRI), and held numerous international conferences, workshops and seminars.
-In terms of engineering practice, aside from conducting wind tunnel tests for pedestrian comfort evaluation and design wind load, the center has also developed a user-friendly system that conforms to current Taiwanese wind code practice.
-This wind code system has been made available for free public use and has received positive feedback from many design practitioners.
-The long term objective of the center is to become a world renowned wind engineering research institute and a first class wind engineering solution provider for the local wind engineering community.
+Over the past decade, the center has conducted numerous integrated research projects for government agencies, such as the National Science Council (NSC) and the Architecture and Building Research Institute (ABRI), and held international conferences, workshops, and seminars.
+In terms of engineering, aside from conducting a great number of wind tunnel tests for pedestrian comfort evaluation and design wind load, the center has also developed a user-friendly system that conforms to current Taiwanese wind code practice.
+This wind code system has been made available for free public use, and has received positive feedback from industry experts.
+The long term objective of the center is to become a world renowned wind engineering research institute and a first-class solution provider for the local wind engineering community.

 The Research Development Center of Construction Law (RDCCL) was established in August 2010.
 The center offers consulting services based on demand from industry, government, and academia.
 The services rendered by RDCCL include: